Global Squid Supply Chain Roundtable

 April – June

-- SR participants also expressed to Chilean producers an interest in the development of a jumbo flying squid FIP.
+- SR participants also expressed to Chilean producers an interest in developing a jumbo flying squid FIP.

 - SFP gave a promotional SR presentation, in conjunction with the SFP EU Fisheries Forum in Cangas, Spain, to introduce the concept of SRs to new companies and provide an update on the status of work and improvement projects.